 Just as in years past, all Highly Effective teachers will be eligible for annual bonuses.
 However, through LIFT, we have expanded the base salary component of IMPACTplus to reward more teachers in new ways.

-■ Teachers who earn consistent Effective ratings will be eligible for base salary increases of up to $9,000 at the Advanced Teacher stage.
+■ Teachers who earn consistent Effective ratings at high-poverty schools will be eligible for base salary increases of up to $9,000 at the Advanced Teacher stage.

 ■ Base salary increases are tied to LIFT stages with increases at the Advanced, Distinguished, and Expert Teacher stages for teachers in high-poverty schools.